 The Authority leases office space.
 The term of the lease is for twenty years commencing on August 1, 2007 and ending on July 31, 2027.
 The lease is subject to an automatic roll-over for five years, if the Authority does not communicate in writing one year prior to expiration that is desires not to extend the lease.
-The general terms of the lease requires the lessor to provide for utilities, building repairs, maintenance, and real estate taxes.
+The general terms of the lease require the lessor to provide for utilities, building repairs, maintenance, and real estate taxes.

-The total minimum future commitments under the lease for year ended December 31, 2015 are as follows:
+The total minimum future commitments under the lease for year ended December 31, 2016 are as follows:

-The total annual rental for office space was approximately \$647 and \$645 for 2015 and 2014, respectively.
+The total annual rental for office space was approximately \$676 and \$647 for 2016 and 2015, respectively.